Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Everything starts and ends with this question.

-What are the reasons to start learning a new language?
+What are the reasons for starting to learn a new language?

 You can learn how to say Good Morning.
 How are you?
-Goodbye, Thank you, and some essential conversations in your target language in a day or two!
+Goodbye, thank you, and have essential conversations in your target language in a day or two!

 Or a conversational or survival phrase for a better travel experience, or perhaps make some small talk or confidence enough to order meals, book a hotel room, or ask for directions?